 We believe our in-space constellation will provide a commercially acceptable quality of service into 2010.
 We have eight spare satellites which are being prepared for launch during 2007 to augment our constellation.
-We plan to place the eight satellites as needed into vacant constellation slots or as in-plane spares.
-We have negotiated a launch service agreement with Starsem for the spare satellites.
+We plan to place the eight satellites into a constellation configuration which seeks to optimize our service at that time.
+We have entered into a launch service agreement with Starsem for two launches, with the launches of the spare satellites scheduled for March and May, 2007.